Slimordium/Hexapi_Hexapod/README.md

 This is a port of the Phoenix 3DOF Hexapod inverse kinematics code to C#

+See: Hexapi_Remote_Win10 repository for a large update to the IK code, remote, video streaming, MQTT

 The project also has the following functionality:
 NMEA parser,
 Ultimate GPS,